btyll/GTranQEM/README.md

-# GTraQEM
+# GTranQEM
-The code for GTraQEM will be released soon
+The code for GTranQEM will be released soon